dotherightthing/traktor-live-v2/README.md

 1. `traktor-pro/clock.tsi` - for MIDI clock sync (TBC - if not for another project)
 1. `traktor-pro/clyphx-pro-v1-0.tsi` - for sending MIDI from Live to Traktor
-1. `traktor-pro/korg-nanokey-studio-v1.tsi` - hot cues and key adjust
+1. `traktor-pro/korg-nanokey-studio-v1.tsi` - key adjust
 1. `traktor-pro/push2-traktor-live.tsi` - Traktor Settings (Preferences > Export)
 1. `traktor-pro/traktor-kontrol-z1-default.tsi` - default mappings (unit is used in MIDI mode)